Roman Catholic

 The Diocese of Ogdensburg, covering an area of 12,036 square miles, was established by Pope Pius IX on February 16, 1872.

-The diocese is comprised of 77 parishes and 3 mission parishes made up of 101 worship sites, 12 parochial oratories, 2 high schools, 7 elementary schools and 1 nursing home.
-Catholics are served by 44 active diocesan priests, 10 priests belonging to religious institutions, and 4 priests belonging to other dioceses.
+The diocese is comprised of 77 parishes and 3 mission parishes made up of 101 worship sites, 12 parochial oratories, 2 high schools, 6 elementary schools and 1 nursing home.
+Catholics are served by 46 active diocesan priests, 10 priests belonging to religious institutions, and 4 priests belonging to other dioceses.
+Currently, 3 active priests are outside the United States: 2 studying Canon Law and 1 for immigration purposes.
 At Fort Drum, 2 priests serve as chaplains of the Archdiocese for Military Services.
-We have 33 retired and disabled diocesan priests, many continue to minister in various roles.
-We are blessed with 2 transitional deacons, 91 permanent deacons, 57 religious sisters and 594 commissioned lay ministers.
+We have 29 retired and disabled diocesan priests, many continue to minister in various roles.
+We are blessed with 87 permanent deacons, 55 religious sisters and 594 commissioned lay ministers.

 For more information on our parishes, please check out online Diocesan Directory.